andrewtelkamp/simple-theme/README.md

 ```

 The active style object is accessible via the `active` property of SimpleTheme's theme object.
 Styles will need to be written as a function.
-Unlike Context, the style property is imported directly into your style file.
-This keep your components clean as they don't have to know anything
-about your style, and a change in a theming aside from an active style will never trigger a re-render.
+Unlike Context, the style properties are imported directly into your style file.
+This keep your components clean as your components don't have to be aware of your theme, and aside from an update to the current active theme, will never trigger a re-render.

 ### Button.js